akashyap2013/Books-bootstrap-website/README.md

-# Books-bootstrap-website
+# Books: A Bootstrap Website
 In this project, we had created a complete books website.

-Top Open this website just go to src and open Index.html file.
+To Open this website just go to src file and then open index.html file.
 That's it.
-Enjoy...!
+Enjoy!!!